 “That’s when we noticed our rock walls that my wife and I have been tending for thirty years were being pushed aside and toppled, the dirt thrown aside,” and the long-established perennials upended, Stowe says.

-At first they thought they had an armadillo problem — armadillos root through dirt in search of grubs.
-No armadillo is strong enough to heave rock, though.
+They thought they had an armadillo problem — armadillos root through dirt in search of grubs.
+But armadillos can't heave heavy rock.

-Then one night the couple spotted the suspects: several large, dark feral swine, lurking in the woods below their back deck.
+Eventually the spotted the suspects: feral swine lurking in the woods below their back deck.

-After learning his neighbors were also dealing with destructive wild pigs, Doug Stowe contacted the Carroll County Quorum Court this spring for assistance.
+After learning his neighbors were also dealing with destructive wild pigs, Doug Stowe contacted the Carroll County Quorum Court for assistance.

 He’s still waiting for a response.